LightTable/Clojure/README.md

 This plugin works for projects on recent versions of ClojureScript e.g. 1.7.X.
 For projects with ClojureScript versions 0.0-2341 and higher, Clojure 1.7.0 is required.

+## Supported Java versions

+This plugin requires Java 8 and higher.
+Java 7 has not been [officially supported since April 2015](http://www.oracle.com/technetwork/java/javase/downloads/eol-135779.html).
+While most plugin functionality works with Java 7, this may change as the plugin will target supported versions.

 ## Cljc eval

 By default, \*.cljc files are identified as Clojure files.
 Thus when you eval, it will eval as a